nhatquan1702/movie_app/README.md

 - rxdart

 ## Support
-- If you wanna get updates in next version, please give me a ⭐ to the repo 👍
+- If you wanna get updates in next version, please give me a ⭐ to the repo.
 - If you love my work and want to support, (https://www.facebook.com/nhatquan99).
-Thank you so much 👍
+Thank you so much.